isomerpages/govtech-stp/index.md

-  period, the Vaccination Check Portal and SafeTravel Application Portal will not be available.<br/><br/>--> <b>From 1 Sep 2022, the SafeTravel Website will no longer be accessible.</b> All travel-related information can be found on <a href="https://www.ica.gov.sg/enter-transit-depart" target="_blank">ICA's Corporate Website</a>
-  instead.
-Existing services under the Safe Travel Office such as the SafeTravel Enquiry Helpline will operate as usual, and existing entry approvals are not affected.</h6>
+  period, the Vaccination Check Portal and SafeTravel Application Portal will not be available.<br/><br/>--> <b>From 1 Sep 2022, the SafeTravel Website will no longer be accessible.</b> All travel-related information can be found on <a href="https://www.ica.gov.sg/enter-transit-depart" target="_blank">ICA's Corporate Website</a> instead.
+Services under the Safe Travel Office such as the SafeTravel Enquiry Helpline will operate as usual, and existing entry approvals are not affected.</h6>
 sections:
   - hero:
       title: <h3 style="font-size:30px; font-weight:bold; font-family:Lato,sans-serif;